Sin (Marvel Comics): Powers and abilities

 Sin appears to have no superhuman abilities but being trained by her father, the Red Skull, through which she is an expert hand-to-hand combatant and martial artist.
 She is also highly proficient in firearms and explosives, and has a high-level intellect.

 As Mother Superior, Sin possessed a range of superhuman powers including telepathy, telekinesis, teleportation and intangibility.
 After she was de-aged, she apparently lost these powers completely - unlike the other "Sisters of Sin", whose powers were diminished but not eliminated upon de-aging.
 The reason for this discrepancy has never been revealed.

 As wielder of the Hammer of Skadi, Sin as "Skadi" could fly or propel herself through water at great speeds.
 She could also release large amounts of electricity and energy from the hammer and teleport herself to other places.
 The hammer could also be used as a blunt-force melee weapon or as a throwing projectile.
 She eventually lost these powers after the Hammer was apprehended.

+While wearing the mask of Erida, Sin gains the ability to manipulate rage and hatred within herself and others.
+In addition to manipulating others into mindless berserk rages, she can empower herself with their hatred as well as her own, giving her superhuman strength and durability.
+She can also generate flame like mystical energy blasts that strengthen in proportion to her rage and from those she absorbs from.
+Her hatred manipulation powers can be resisted by those who have a strong control over their emotions and can be nullified when her concentration is broken.
+Sin lost these powers when her mask was destroyed, which also resulted in her death.

+Reception

+Bob Chipman of The Escapist expressed interest in seeing Sinthea Shmidt in the sequel of Captain America: The First Avenger and Captain America: The Winter Soldier.

 In other media

 Film

-A daughter of the Red Skull appears in Captain America, portrayed by Francesca Neri.
-This version is Valentina de Santis, the Italian daughter and underboss of Tadzio de Santis / Red Skull.
+A character loosely based on Sin named Valentina de Santis appears in Captain America (1990), portrayed by Francesca Neri.
+This version is the Italian daughter and underboss of Tadzio de Santis / Red Skull.